-Dividends declared per share (\$) 2014 2013 2012 Voting Class A Common shares .71 1.20 (1) 2.44 (2) Voting Class B Common shares .71 1.20 (1) 2.44 (2)
+Dividends declared per share (\$) 2016 2015 2014 Voting Class A Common shares 1.38 (1) 1.37 (2) .71 Voting Class B Common shares 1.38 (1) 1.37 (2) .71

-(1) Includes the special one-time common share dividend of \$0.54 per share on the Voting Class A Common Shares and the Non-Voting Class B Common Shares which was declared on November 7, 2012 and paid on January 10, 2013 to all common shareholders of Voting Class A Common Shares and Non-Voting Class B Common Shares on record as at the close of business on December 14, 2012.
+(1) Includes the special one-time common share dividend of \$0.62 per share on the Voting Class A Common Shares and the Non-Voting Class B Common Shares which was declared on November 11, 2015 and paid on January 8, 2016 to all common shareholders of Voting Class A Common Shares and Non-Voting Class B Common Shares on record as at the close of business on December 11, 2015.

-(2) Includes the special one-time common share dividend of \$1.85 per share on the Voting Class A Common Shares and the Non-Voting Class B Common Shares which was declared on November 9, 2011 and paid on January 3, 2012 to all common shareholders of Voting Class A Common Shares and Non-Voting Class B Common Shares on record as at the close of business on December 15, 2011.
+(2) Includes the special one-time common share dividend of \$0.62 per share on the Voting Class A Common Shares and the Non Voting Class B Common Shares which was declared on November 5, 2014 and paid on January 9, 2015 to all common shareholders of Voting Class A Common Shares and Non-Voting Class B Common Shares on record as at the close of business on December 12, 2014.

-On November 6, 2013, the regular dividend was adjusted from \$0.17 per share to \$0.18 per share, representing a 6% increase in the Corporation's quarterly dividend.
-On an annual basis, the regular dividend increased from \$0.66 per share to \$0.71 per share, on all Voting Class A Common Shares and Non-Voting Class B Common Shares, payable in September, December, March and June in each fiscal year.
+The Corporation's regular quarterly dividend per share remained at \$0.19 per share, on all Voting Class A Common Shares and Non-Voting Class B Common Shares, payable in September, December, March and June in each fiscal year.

-As announced November 7, 2012 and effective as of fiscal year 2013, Corby's dividend policy is to pay regular dividends quarterly on the basis of an annual amount equal to the greater of 75% of net earnings per share in the preceding fiscal year ended June 30 after adjusting for extraordinary events, and \$0.60 per share, subject to business conditions and opportunities and appropriate adjustment for extraordinary events.
+As announced November 5, 2014 and effective as of fiscal year 2015, Corby amended its dividend policy whereby the annual amount of dividend will now be based on the greater of 85% of net earnings per share in the preceding fiscal year ended June 30 and \$0.60 per share, subject to business conditions and opportunities and appropriate adjustment for extraordinary events.
+Prior to this announcement the annual amount of dividends was based on the greater of 75% of net earnings per share in the preceding fiscal year ended.